meyeringn/plainspeak-policy-explainer/README.md

 ## Privacy

 There is no backend, no analytics, no cookies, and no account.
 Every calculation happens in the browser's JavaScript.
 Nothing you paste is ever sent anywhere — you can confirm this by reading the single `index.html` file; there are no network calls in the code except loading two Google Fonts.
+The shareable-link feature encodes text into the URL fragment (after the `#`), which browsers never send to a server, so this stays true even when sharing.

 ## Deploying this yourself